Title I Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

 - Hold workshops connecting caregivers to tools and resources, such as: Structuring your Home for School Success, Technology Support, and Effective Parent Conference suggestions.
-We will also connect families with the Fairfax County Public Library, Parent Resource Center, and other county and district resources.
+We will also connect families with the Fairfax County Public Library, Parent Resource Center, Northern Virginia Family Services, and other county and district resources.

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through Parent Coffees, PTA meetings, and parent/teacher conferences.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as our Developing Lifelong Learners curriculum night.
-We will also provide families with activities and resources they can use at home to support their child’s learning.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice targeted strategies with their child.
+Events include literacy and math events, arts integration events, multicultural week, and more.
+We will provide families with activities and resources during these events that can be used at home.

 - Provide ongoing access to resources in the school, such as connections with the parent liaison, teachers, administrators, guidance counselor and social services team.